catenate/tanote/tanote/lib/tanote.md

 	tanote.hoon:   ^-  (set tape)

-Unite the default tags with the tags in the store.
+Extract backlinks from (the latest (first) note version of) all histories in the store.

 	tanote.hoon:   (extract-backlinks-store s)